stuckj/znapzend-docker-proxmox/README.md

 You can see the details on how to use znapzend in the official readme on github here: https://github.com/oetiker/znapzend

+Repo for this container: https://github.com/stuckj/znapzend-docker-proxmox

+**NOTE:** This is using version 0.21.2 of znapzend as there is currently a [bug](https://github.com/oetiker/znapzend/issues/650) in 0.22.0 causing auto-creation of sub-datasets to fail on sending snapshots to destinations.
+I'll change this if this gets fixed.

 ---

 **NOTE:** To override the command (e.g., to send options to znapzend), you must send the options and znapzend command as one string since the entrypoint is a bash shell.
 And, you must pass `--logto=/dev/stdout` if you want logs to still show up in the docker logs for the container.